ssu-humane/K-HATERS/README.md

 ## Where are the ratings?
 The original dataset was labeled by annotators for thirteen rating variables on a 3-point Likert scale, each indicating the offensiveness strength toward a target.
 In this paper, we proposed a label transformation scheme leading to 4-class abusive language categories and multi-label target labels for efficient modeling.
 The above code is to access the transformed dataset.
-Please refer to the details of the labeling scheme in our paper.
+Please refer to the details of the transformation method in our paper.

 If you want to use the dataset with rating variables, please refer to the following code.
 ```python